guenchi/json/README.md

 when it's a #t, it means all of keys of this layer.

 when it's a procedure, it match all of keys with this procedure in this layer.

+when it accept plural keys, each key will match each layer.

 the procedure must accept one argument (key) and return boolean.